 Resources for Other Shelters

 Each animal that comes in through our Second Chance Program will have their original shelter listed on their animal profile.
 You can look at the Transfer Agency map below to see where that shelter is located.

 The dogs and cats coming in through our Second Chance Program are from shelters with a high volume of animals and limited space to house them.
 These shelters take in stray animals and owner relinquished pets.
 Very few of these animals come in with a history of being in a home, so things such as house/litterbox training and interactions with children and other animals is unknown.
-A lot of these animals come from more rural environments, whereas Portland is a big animal loving city!
+A lot of these animals come from more rural environments, whereas Portland and Salem are animal loving cities!
 It can be a very different environment for them.
 To continue the success of Second Chance animal adoptions, we will continue to provide adopters with the education and tools needed to get your new best friend settled in their new life!